eove/orca/docs/hardware_tokens.md

 # Generating a new OpenGPG key

-If your Yubikey is communicating correctly with gpg, the following command should return your Yubikey's serial number:
+If your hardware token is communicating correctly with gpg, the following command should return your hardware token's serial number:
 ```bash
 gpg --card-status
 ```